Adopt an Author

 You may renew materials once if other borrowers haven’t reserved them.
-Renewals may be made at the check out desk by presenting your card and the item to be renewed.
+Renewals may be made at the check out desk by presenting your card or photo ID and the item to be renewed.
 Patrons may renew online through the “My Account” section of the online catalog.
 Patrons may also renew books using our phone renewal system by calling 888-534-6130.

 You many return materials at the outside book drop (located in the alley on the north side of the library), or the return drop located on the front of the building, or directly to the check-in desk.
 AV equipment must be returned to the Circulation Desk.
 Musser Public Library books may also be returned to any participating RiverShare library (they will be delivered via van service to the owning library).